 Owns or operates a Large Power Station and that Large Power Station comprises one or more Electricity Storage Modules.

-To accede to the CUSC and have an agreement with NGESO.
+To accede to the CUSC and have an agreement with NESO.
 A condition of signing the CUSC will necessitate the need for that Party to also meet the applicable requirements of the Grid Code.
 In satisfying the requirements of the Grid Code, any one of these parties will satisfy the requirements of EU NCER.

 Network Operators fall under the requirements of the EU NCER as the Regulation (as defined in Article 2(1)) applies directly to them.

-A non-CUSC Party would only be required to satisfy the requirements of the EU NCER where that party has a formal binding contract with NGESO to provide one or more measures of the System Defence Plan.
+A non-CUSC Party would only be required to satisfy the requirements of the EU NCER where that party has a formal binding contract with NESO to provide one or more measures of the System Defence Plan.

 Non-CUSC Parties